 Wendy Redlinger, GEMS Live!
 Senior Artist Representative - Wendy enjoyed a successful career at Vermont-based World Learning and its School for International Training overseeing language instructional programs abroad and negotiating with organizations around the world for placement of ESL teachers.
 Fluent in English, Spanish, German, Nepalese and conversant in French, she began her career as a booking agent by representing the medieval duo Asteria following their win of the 2004 EMA Medieval/Renaissance competition (her son, Eric, is half the duo).
 Since 2006, she has been booking a roster of New York-based early music groups for GEMS Live! which has now grown to include 14 ensembles.
 Wendy holds a B. Mus. degree in piano performance, and performed on portativ organ and harpsichord beginning in 1991 with the late Edmund Brelsford in Ensemble Cordiforme.

-Naomi Morse, Assistant Manager - Naomi is a graduate of Oberlin College, where she performed frequently with the College's early music vocal ensemble.
-During 2006, she lived in York, England, where she studied ensemble singing with her early music quintet, "Uncloistered."
-She has also sung and toured internationally with the world music ensemble Northern Harmony.
-In addition to her professional singing Naomi plays the violin, and is in much demand as a fiddler for traditional contra and English country dances around the country.
+Naomi Morse, Office Manager & Newsletters Editor - A native of Vermont, Naomi has lived in Brooklyn since 2007.
+She is a graduate of Oberlin College, where she performed frequently with the College's early music vocal ensemble.
+During 2006, she lived in York, England, where she studied ensemble singing at the University of York with her early music quintet, "Uncloistered."
+Since living in NYC, Naomi sings regularily with a number of church choirs around the city.
+In addition to her professional singing and work at GEMS, Naomi plays the fiddle for traditional contra and English country dances as well as in concert with a number of bands, including The Poor Cousins and Childsplay.